olafur eliasson: art is real

 They are less apart than we should think.
-The first thing the organisers did was to take the refugees to see my show at the, and to spend a day talking to them about 'what is art'.
+The first thing the organizers did was to take the refugees to see my show at the, and to spend a day talking to them about 'what is art.'
 I hope they liked the show.
 You know, refugees aren't aliens in this context even if we might naively expect them to be, these are educated people, who know about European history, about Austrian history, which is very much wrapped up with the history of the Ottoman Empire.
 Even architecturally, Vienna and Damascus share a lot of similarities.

-So when I say to you, we took the refugees to see my show, it sounds a little like I'm saying, we took some refugees see some art for the first time, which is not the case, they were responsive to the show in the same way any other person might be.
+So when I say to you, we took the refugees to see my show, it sounds a little like I'm saying, we took some refugees see some art for the first time, which is not the case.
+They were responsive to the show in the same way any other person might be.
 They are in fact us, they are also in these paintings of the Ottoman wars.
 I think it's important for us to visit our own prejudice in order to see things in a different way.

 It's a difficult line for art to walk, to be engaged with the refugee crisis, without being seen as crass or exploitative.
 But do you think art world should try harder to be engaged?

 Well I do think we should strengthen the relationships between the humanitarian sector and the cultural sector, I have always said that the UN should have cultural peacekeeping forces to send out instead of peacekeeping soldiers.
-Culture is a much more democratising power.
+Culture is a much more democratizing power.
 I think the humanitarian sector could learn a lot about humanity from culture.
 Not that it can replace it, but we work with tools within culture that can be beneficial to the humanitarian sector.
 Culture is very robust.
 It has something to offer.
 And I mean culture in the broadest sense; art, literature, even i-D magazine, for example, we all have to play our part.

 That might be a nice place to start off talking about Unspoken Spaces, your new retrospective book of architectural projects.
-In the introduction you write about how these spaces aren't utopian, but in some respects you can have quite a utopian approach to architecture and art in that you believe it can have these positive effects upon people, it's quite hopeful in a way.
+In the introduction you write about how these spaces aren't utopian, but in some respects, you can have quite a utopian approach to architecture and art in that you believe it can have these positive effects upon people.
+It's quite hopeful in a way.

-Well to a greater extent these projects are addressing a certain emotional need or desire we haven't quite verbalised yet.
+Well to a greater extent these projects are addressing a certain emotional need or desire we haven't quite verbalized yet.
 It would be reasonable to suggest this is utopian, because it's just out of reach, and for me utopia is something quite escapistic, an excuse for making something unreachable.
 But these spaces aren't beyond reach, they are very much about embodiment and presence and the actual physical experience of actually being there.

 It's like saying this is a symbolic work of art, it's a representation of something going on somewhere else, and that would be the same for me as saying art is not political, and it would be a mistake to say that Green Light, for example, is a symbolic piece of art, because it's an actual project.
-Art is for real, the reality in it can be utopian, but that's a legitimate feeling
+Art is for real, the reality in it can be utopian, but that's a legitimate feeling.

-More generally was it an interesting thing to revisit 20 years of your work for the book?
+Was it an interesting thing to revisit 20 years of your work for the book?

 Yes, it was very exciting.
 These projects are often done in spaces where there isn't easy access or even any documentation or a catalogue.
 So it was simply very exciting to put all these projects together for the first time, because these projects are spread out all over the world.

-I've been thinking a lot about what public art actually means, what does working outside of the institution actually mean, and this book became almost like a container for all the things that don't fit into the art world, in its more traditional sense; museums, art fairs, auction house, and galleries.
+I've been thinking a lot about what public art actually means, what does working outside of the institution actually mean, and this book became almost like a container for all the things that don't fit into the art world, in its more traditional sense: museums, art fairs, auction house, and galleries.

 I wanted to talk about one specific project, The Circle Bridge, which is on the cover, and why you chose this one project to represent everything inside.

-It combines a lot of the other works in the way it works; it's actually a functioning bicycle bridge in the centre of Copenhagen, and therefore it's a piece of public space.
-It introduces a frictional aspect to the city, because we drive through or we bike through the city, and very often the way we use the city has become much more pragmatic, or rationalised.
+It combines a lot of the other works in the way it works; it's actually a functioning bicycle bridge in the center of Copenhagen, and therefore it's a piece of public space.
+It introduces a frictional aspect to the city, because we drive through or we bike through the city, and very often the way we use the city has become much more pragmatic, or rationalized.
 Public space is simply what is left when the private sector has taken everything else, London is a prime example of the vulnerability of public space.

 I was very curious how to give public space -- the space we all own together -- a muscle, how to say this space that this space is worth something, it belongs to us.
 And of course Copenhagen has a long tradition of celebrating its long tradition in city planning, and its environmental sophistication, being at the forefront of bicycle paths, so there was actually a lot of support from the city to do something with public space that makes it more public.